Legislative Priorities 2026

 Housing

 NASW-MN values safe, affordable, and accessible housing for all people as a basic human right.
 Housing should be offered within individuals’ communities of choice.
-We envision eliminating systemic barriers so people experiencing homelessness have immediate access to permanent housing with ongoing supportive services in place.
-We believe emergency shelter saves lives, and ending homelessness requires long-term housing options.
-We support:
+We believe that while emergency shelters save lives, ending homelessness requires long-term, affordable housing options grounded in eliminating systemic barriers and increasing equity.

 - Ending the racial homeownership gap and racial disparities that exist in housing access.

-NASW-MN advocates for policies which support every child growing up in a nurturing and safe environment.
-We oppose the system of racialized and ableist surveillance, separation, and punishment and instead, advocate for trauma-responsive policies that foster participation, restoration, safety, and resilience.
+NASW-MN advocates for policies that support every child growing up in a nurturing and safe environment.
+We oppose the system of racialized and ableist surveillance, separation, and punishment and instead advocate for trauma-responsive policies that foster participation, restoration, safety, and resilience.
 Transforming current practices is necessary to prevent harm within families and recurrent trauma in foster care.
-We support:

 - Policies and programs that address social and economic root causes of neglect.